RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_plugin/index.rst

    - Edit ``plugin.conf`` to reflect your new plugin:

     - Plugin name (We'd recommend naming it after your instrument, however it can be whatever you'd like just not blank)
-    - Plugin type (Must be one of the RxnRover-supported and recognized plugin types)
+    - Plugin type (Must be one of the Rxn Rover-supported and recognized plugin types)
-    - Controller type (Must be one of the RxnRover-supported and recognized controller types)
+    - Controller type (Must be one of the Rxn Rover-supported and recognized controller types)

    - Edit ``Main.vi`` :